Ed Chen

 Institutional Finance · Compliance UX · Design Systems

-Senior Product Designer at ACY Securities — a 150-person ASIC-regulated broker with $2B+ daily volume, promoted January 2026 after four years operating at design-lead tier.
+Senior Product Designer at ACY Securities — a 150-person ASIC-regulated broker with $2B+ daily volume, promoted January 2026 after three-plus years operating at design-lead tier.
 I lead design across five product lines, maintaining a 150-component system that absorbed eight regulatory rewrites without a rebuild cycle.
+As ACY’s sole designer I also built the investor and fundraising decks with the CFO and PwC, so my product decisions stay anchored in the unit economics a board actually questions.

 How I Ended Up Here